Table Of Contents_

 To determine the best wire stripper we considered a range of features, in particular — wire gauge range, design, handles, and additional features.
 Wire gauge will determine whether your wire stripper is compatible with the wires you need to adjust.
 The design is important because, in addition to choosing between self-adjusting versus manual options, you also want to confirm that the handle is comfortable enough to use with an ergonomic grip that will help to reduce fatigue.
 And additionally, added features such as crimping, cutting, and bolt cutting will ensure that you don’t have to carry a wide range of tools with you to complete a simple task.
+The advantage of using the best tools is that you can successfully complete the task at hand.

 Because of the above, we’ve selected the Irwin Vise-Grip Self-Adjusting Wire Stripper as our Top Pick.
 This option supports a wide gauge range (10 to 22 AWG), features an ergonomic grip to prevent fatigue, and includes a crimper too.
 Keep reading to read more about our top picks.